Bootstrapping (statistics): Choice of statistic

 The bootstrap distribution of a point estimator of a population parameter has been used to produce a bootstrapped confidence interval for the parameter's true value if the parameter can be written as a function of the population's distribution.

 Population parameters are estimated with many point estimators.
 Popular families of point-estimators include mean-unbiased minimum-variance estimators, median-unbiased estimators, Bayesian estimators (for example, the posterior distribution's mode, median, mean), and maximum-likelihood estimators.

 A Bayesian point estimator and a maximum-likelihood estimator have good performance when the sample size is infinite, according to asymptotic theory.
 For practical problems with finite samples, other estimators may be preferable.
 Asymptotic theory suggests techniques that often improve the performance of bootstrapped estimators; the bootstrapping of a maximum-likelihood estimator may often be improved using transformations related to pivotal quantities.

 Deriving confidence intervals from the bootstrap distribution

-The bootstrap distribution of a parameter-estimator has been used to calculate confidence intervals for its population-parameter.
+The bootstrap distribution of a parameter-estimator is often used to calculate confidence intervals for its population-parameter.
+A variety of methods for constructing the confidence intervals have been proposed, although there is disagreement which method is the best.

+Desirable properties

+The survey of bootstrap confidence interval methods of DiCiccio and Efron and consequent discussion lists several desired properties of confidence intervals, which generally are not all simultaneously met.